Trial by combat: Middle Ages

 The earliest case in which wager of battle is recorded was Wulfstan v.
 Walter (1077), eleven years after the Conquest.
 Significantly, the names of the parties suggest that it was a dispute between a Saxon and a Norman.
 The Tractatus of Glanvill, from around 1187, appears to have considered it the chief mode of trial, at least among aristocrats entitled to bear arms.

 Around 1219, trial by jury replaced trial by ordeal, which had been the mode of proof for crown pleas since the Assize of Clarendon in 1166.
 With the emergence of the legal profession in the thirteenth century, lawyers, guarding the safety of the lives and limbs of their clients, steered people away from the wager of battle.
 A number of legal fictions were devised to enable litigants to avail themselves of the jury even in the sort of actions that were traditionally tried by wager of battle.
 The practice of averting trial by combat led to the modern concept of attorneys representing litigants.

 Civil disputes were handled differently from criminal cases.
 In civil cases, women, the elderly, the infirm of body, minors, and—after 1176—the clergy could choose a jury trial or could have champions named to fight in their stead.
 Hired champions were technically illegal but are obvious in the record.
-A 1276 document among Bishop Swinefield's household records makes the promise to pay Thomas of Brydges an annual retainer fee for acting as champion, with additional stipend and expenses paid for each fight.
+A 1276 document among Bishop Swinefield's household records marks a promise to pay Thomas of Brydges an annual retainer fee for acting as champion, with additional stipend and expenses paid for each fight.
 In criminal cases, an approver was often chosen from the accomplices of the accused or from prison to do the fighting for the crown.
 Approvers sometimes were given their freedom after winning five trials but sometimes were hanged anyway.